Skip to content

 Their advisors worked with 12 disconnected systems:

-The result?
-Advisors spent 2-3 hours daily hunting for client information.
-Clients received inconsistent communication.
-A survey revealed 28% were "likely to move assets" due to poor service experience.
+📊 Key Stat: Advisors spent 2–3 hours daily hunting for client information, and 28% of clients were "likely to move assets" due to poor service experience.

 Instead of creating 144 point-to-point integrations (12 systems × 12 systems), Vantage Point implemented a hub-and-spoke architecture.
 One central integration hub.
 Twelve spokes.
 Every system communicates through the hub.